 With the Economy in a “slump” statistics show more and more families have a single parent.
-Homes loans for single moms and dads are not difficult to obtain – they just require some additional paperwork.
+Homes loans for single parents – both moms AND dads are not difficult to obtain – they just require some additional paperwork.
 If you are in this situation, and want to purchase a home, there are some very specific details you should know:

 - FHA requires a 3.5% Investment into the Property, which is lower than the 5% charged on most Conventional Loans.

 - The down payment for a FHA loan can be a gift (for more info about FHA Down Payment requirements click here).

 - FHA loans, in today’s lending environment generally require 12 months of clean credit, and a credit score of at least 620.

 - FHA will consider part-time jobs if you’ve only had that part-time job for 18 months – most other underwriting requires you to have a 24 month history of working 2 jobs. (and let me just say, if you are a single parent working 2 jobs – God Bless you!
 WOW!
 Talked to a Dad today who is doing that!)

 CHILD SUPPORT or Alimony

 You have to have evidence that you have received child support, on time, for a year for it to count as income.
 One of the most common problems we see is when a mom will get a child support check, cash it, and deposit part of the check into their account.
 In order to have EVIDENCE that you are receiving that income, we need to have bank statements that reflect the entire “check.”
 We suggest that mom’s deposit the child support check into their account at the same time each month.
 DITTO with Alimony.